BedfordWest/bedfordwest.github.io/_posts/2015-08-14-an-experiment-with-arch-i3-pt2.md

 displays.
 It turns out executing a particular xrandr command would set the output of my external monitor to my desired configuration.
 This command was simply `xrandr --output eDP1 --auto --left-of VGA1`, where eDP1 is my laptop primary display and VGA1 is my external monitor.
-In order for this setting to work with i3, however, I needed to add the command as as executable statement in my `~/.i3/config` file.
+In order for this setting to work with i3, however, I needed to add the command as an executable statement in my `~/.i3/config` file.
 The syntax for this was simply `exec --no-startup-id xrandr --output eDP1 --auto --left-of VGA1`.
 Once I did this, my external display now displayed output indepdently from my laptop primary display and defaulted to a separate workspace, as expected!